HeadGAN: One-shot Neural Head Synthesis and Editing: Methodology

 Summarising, given a driving video $\textbf{y}_{1:T}$ and a source image $\textbf{y}_{ref}$, the data pre-processing pipeline recovers a sequence of images $\textbf{x}_{1:T}$, which depict the 3D face extracted from the driver and adapted to the facial geometry of the source, as well as the 3D face of the reference image $\textbf{x}_{ref}$.
-These face representations are used to condition synthesis.
+These facial representations are used to condition image synthesis with \textit{HeadGAN}'s Generator network.